psychosophonis/truffledapps/README.md

 ## Deploying and Interacting with a none-too smart contract.

-This repo includes files for building truffle example projects/tutorials
-- much of which we are still discovering and working through.
+This repo includes files for building truffle example projects/tutorials (much of which we are still discovering and working through.)

 The first tutorial is an extension of our 'Greeter' hello world examples linked on our web page.
 The second set of files is for a more complex project puts a web frontend on a gambling contract BouncingWishingWell.sol.

-The tutorial detail below the numbered steps adds more explanation but leaves out many steps already performed in our first tutorial.... if you skip a step you will not succeed.
+The tutorial details below the numbered steps adds more explanation but leaves out many steps already performed in our first tutorial.... if you skip a step you will not succeed.
 You must have changed or copied across index.html, app.js, truffle.js, greeter.sol, 2_deploy_contracts.js, unlocked your account, and truffle migrate your contract to the rinkeby network for any of this to work.

-The numbered steps try to repeat all necessary steps to migrate and interact with the greeter project.
+The numbered steps try to repeat _all_ necessary steps to migrate and interact with the greeter project.
 If I have left anyhting out let me know.

 1. Run and sync a local geth node on the rinkeby network;

 geth --networkid=4 --datadir=$HOME/.rinkeby --cache=1024 --bootnodes=enode://a24ac7c5484ef4ed0c5eb2d36620ba4e4aa13b8c84684e1b4aab0cebea2ae45cb4d375b77eab56516d34bfbd3c1a833fc51296ff084b770b94fb9028c4d25ccf@52.169.42.101:30303 --rpc --rpcapi db,eth,net,web3,personal --rpcport 8545 --rpcaddr 127.0.0.1 --rpccorsdomain "*"

-2. Make a new directory for your truffle project - call it greeter.
+2. Make a new directory for your truffle project - call it greeter. (if you already have a greeter folder you can call it something else)
 3. Navigate to that folder in a command line editor.
 4. With truffle installed type > truffle init webpack. (you may need to install nodejs and truffle before proceeding) (see more detail below)
 5. This should create a truffle project structure with many new directories and files created inside you greeter directory.